 Valentine’s Party: Valentine’s Parties are organized and executed by Room Parents.
-They are held the Friday closest to Valentine’s Day from 2:00 – 3:00.
+They are held the Friday closest to Valentine’s Day.
 Volunteers must have a current RISD background check on file in order to attend.

-Volunteer Luncheon: A staff sponsored hamburger and hot dog cook-out held on school grounds where staff grills and all parent and community volunteers are invited to eat and mingle in come and go fashion to show the staff’s appreciation for all of the volunteer efforts throughout the school year.
+Volunteer Breakfast/Luncheon: A staff-sponsored breakfast or luncheon held on school grounds where all parent and community volunteers are invited to eat and mingle in come-and-go fashion to show the staff’s appreciation for all of the volunteer efforts throughout the school year.

 Winter Party: Winter parties are organized and executed by Room Parents.
-They are held the last day of the fall semester from 2:00 – 3:00.
+They are held the last day of the fall semester after the Jingle Bell Run.
 Volunteers must have a current RISD background check on file in order to attend.